zultron/goldibox/README.md

 # Remote interface

-A basic remote graphical interface using Alexander Rössler's [QtQuickVCP][qqvcp] is now working.
-Here is a screen capture.
-The time-series graphs are yet to be integrated in, and there are currently issues with running it on different sized screens.
+Control the Goldibox with a remote graphical interface, built using Alexander Rössler's [QtQuickVCP][qqvcp].
+The time-series graphs are yet to be integrated in.

 ![GUI mock-up](images/gui-capture.png)